Login

 Get the savings you need:

-Dental insurance is an excellent choice for making preventive care affordable.
+Dental insurance is a good choice for making preventive care affordable.
 But if you’re uninsured and facing big dental bills now, insurance won’t help.

-Dental insurance policies impose a 6-12 month waiting period before coverage for restorative care is available.
+Dental insurance policies typically impose a 6-12 month waiting period before coverage for restorative care is available.
 Your dental insurance may also set limits on how often you can get treatment for specific issues (such as replacement crowns or dentures).
 And dental insurance often does not cover treatment for pre-existing conditions (e.g.: dental conditions and problems that you had prior to purchasing the policy).
-Plus, your coverage will be limited, dental insurance has an annual spending cap of $1000-$1500 per year (a few plans go up to $2000).
+Plus, dental insurance typically has an annual spending cap of $1,000-$1,500 per year (a few plans go up to $2,000).
 That works out to about one root canal and a crown if you’re lucky.
-After you exceed your annual spending cap, you’ll be paying out of pocket for dental for the rest of the year – or going without dental care.
+After you exceed your annual spending cap, you’ll be paying out of pocket for dental for the rest of the year – or going without dental care, which can be dangerous to your oral and overall health.

 Let’s see what you can save.